nRF24/RF24/docs/python_wrapper.md

 ## Installation

-> [!important]
-> Only step 2 has to be repeated if installing the python wrappers for
-> RF24Network and RF24Mesh libraries.
-The prerequisites stated above still apply
-> to each library.

 > [!note]
 > If using **older versions of RF24* libraries** with python3,
 > the setup.py script needed a manually created symlink for the boost.python library.